HNRCA-Data/Biostats_Github_Tutorial/readme.md

 # HNRCA BDMU GitHub Tutorial

 This tutorial will provide an introduction to using GitHub within the HNRCA-Data organization.
 The focus will be on intializing projects with existing files.
-It is recommended to initalize the git repository at the onset of a project before creating any files, however doing so after the fact is still expected to be a common workflow and is the more complex of the processes.
+It is recommended to initalize the git repository at the onset of a project before creating any files, however doing so after the fact will be the focus here because it is the more complex of the processes and is likely to be a common workflow.

+Note that there are several ways to interface with git.
+The ones that will be covered here are the native git bash terminal and GUI, the GitHub Desktop application, and Rstudio git GUI.
+Relevant instructions for each of these will be included for each step.
+The recommended workflow is to initialize your repository with the git terminal then maintain your repository with the Rstudio or GitHub GUI.
+To get started, you'll need to follow these steps:
 1. Prerequistes - setup accounts and software
+2. Initialize the project directory
-2. Create a git ignore file
+3. Create a git ignore file
-3. Initialize the project directory
-4. Create the GitHub repository and link to local repository
+5. Create the GitHub repository and link to local repository
-5. Commit and push changes as you work
+6. Commit and push changes as you work

-Note that there are several ways to interface with git.
-The ones that will be covered here are the native git bash terminal and GUIs provided by git, GitHub, and Rstudio.
-Relevant instructions for each of these will be included in each step.
-The recommended workflow would be to initialize the repository with the git terminal or GUI, then maintain your repository with the Rstudio or GitHub GUI.

 ## Prerequistes
 - Create a [GitHub](github.com) account
 - Request access to the HNRCA-Data organization by contacting Greg Matuszek and providing your GitHub username
 - Download and install [git](https://git-scm.com/download/win).
 The default install options are sufficient.
-- (Optional) Install [GitHub Desktop](https://desktop.github.com/).
+- (Optional) Download and install [GitHub Desktop](https://desktop.github.com/).
 The default install options are sufficient.

+## Initalize the Repository
+### Git Bash
+- Navigate to the project directory in the file explorer
+- Right click and select 'Git Bash Here'
+- Run the command `git init`

+### Git GUI
+- Navigate to the project directory in the file explorer
+- Right click and select 'Git GUI Here'
+- Click 'Create new Repository'
+- Select your directory and 'click Create'

+### GitHub Desktop
+While GitHub Desktop is an excellent git interface and is certainly the most polished of those presented here.
+However, its behavior makes it unsuitable for initalizing repositories in non-empty directories.
+It can be done, but this method is not recommended and could result in data loss.
+Using GitHub Deskop **is** recommended otherwise, but for non-empty directories one of the above methods should be used- at which point you can switch to GitHub Desktop.

+Another work-around would be to initialize a new, empty directory, then copy your files into the new directory.
+- After installing GitHub Desktop, click 'Create new repository'
+    - If you have existing projects in GitHub Desktop already:
+        - Click the down arrow at the top left under 'Current repository', click 'Add', then 'Create new repository'
+- Enter the name of the new directory to be created
+- Under 'Local path', choose the parent directory you would like the new directory in
+- Selecting a default Git ignore file can be useful, but you may still want to make modify it
+- The README option just creates an empty file.
+It could serve as a reminder if that seems useful to you.
+- Fill out the other options if desired and click 'Create repository'
+- Copy your files into the new directory

+*As a note, if you do in fact attempt to use GitHub Desktop to initialize a non-empty directory it is imperitive that you exercise caution and **create a .gitignore file before initializing, then ensure that the .gitignore isn't overwritten during initialization.***

 ## Create a git ignore file